CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: CMDAR benchmark

-\textbf{Question Distribution and Difficulty.} Figure~\ref{figure 3} shows the distribution of questions across different categories and subcategories and summarizes the key statistics of MDAR.
-All questions require a comprehensive combination of perception, understanding, and reasoning.
-The average lengths of questions and answers are 30.68 words and 18.69 words, respectively.
+\textbf{Question Distribution and Difficulty.} Figure~\ref{figure 3} shows the distribution of questions across different categories and subcategories and summarizes the key statistics of CMDAR.
+The average lengths of questions and answers are 30.68 words and 18.69 words.
 The average length of the audio clips is 25.11 seconds,longer than the previous benchmark MMAU which is about 10 seconds and MMAR, which is about 19.94 seconds.
-Moreover, the three types of questions in MDAR go beyond the single multiple-choice question type in MMAU and MMAR, offering a more complex and comprehensive measure of audio reasoning capabilities.
+Moreover, the three types of questions in CMDAR go beyond only the single-choice question type in MMAU and MMAR, offering a more complex and comprehensive measure of audio reasoning capabilities.